 Integration of Palliative Care in PCMH Primary Care Offices – Project 3.g.i

-Palliative Care is enhanced medical care for people with serious illness, focusing on providing patients with relief of symptoms, pain, and stress – whatever the diagnosis.
-To help improve quality of life for both the patient and their family, Palliative Care is provided by a team of nurses, doctors, other specialists, community and spiritual supports, where appropriate, that work together with the patient’s care team providing an extra layer of support.
+Palliative Care focuses on providing patients living with serious illness relief from symptoms, pain, and stress – whatever the diagnosis.
+To help improve quality of life for both the patient and their family, Palliative Care is provided by a team of nurses, doctors, other specialists, community and spiritual supports, where appropriate, working together with the patient’s care team.